 The reference points currently used for management are based on the 1995 estimate of female SSB.
-The 1995 female SSB is used as the SSB threshold. because many stock characteristics (such as an expanded age structure) were reached by this year and the stock was declared recovered.
+The 1995 female SSB is used as the SSB threshold because many stock characteristics (such as an expanded age structure) were reached by this year and the stock was declared recovered.
 To estimate the associated fishing mortality threshold and target, population projections were made by using a constant fishing mortality rate and changing the value until the SSB threshold or target value was achieved.

-For the 2022 assessment, the definitions of the targets and thresholds remain the same, but the values have been updated.
-In addition, because the Amendment 7 recruitment trigger was tripped in 2022 and Maryland's juvenile abundance index being below the recruitment trigger for three consecutive years (2019-2021), the fishing mortality target and threshold were calculated using the low recruitment assumption, which means that the population was projected using the age-1 recruitment estimated from 2008-2021, which was lower than the long-term recruitment from 1993-2021.
-The updated fishing mortality target and threshold were also lower, due to the low recruitment assumption, with FThreshold=0.20 and FTarget=0.17.
-The SSB threshold was estimated at 188 million pounds, with an SSB target of 235 million pounds.
-This was slightly lower than the SSB target and threshold from the latest benchmark assessment, as the updated model estimated SSB in 1995 slightly lower than the benchmark.
+For the 2024 assessment, the definitions of the targets and thresholds remain the same, but the values have been updated.
+In addition, because the Amendment 7 recruitment trigger was tripped in 2024, with the New Jersey, Maryland, and Virginia juvenile abundance indices being below the recruitment trigger for three consecutive years (2021-2023), the fishing mortality target and threshold were calculated using the low recruitment assumption.
+This means that the population was projected using the age-1 recruitment estimated from 2008-2023, which was lower than the long-term recruitment from 1993-2023.
+The updated fishing mortality target and threshold were lower than the reference points estimated during the benchmark assessment, due to the low recruitment assumption, with $F{Threshold}$ =0.21 and $F{Taraet}$ = 0.17.
+The SSB threshold was estimated at 197 million pounds, with an SSB target of 247 million pounds.
+This was slightly higher than the SSB target and threshold from the previous assessment update, as the 2024 update estimated SSB in 1995 slightly higher than the 2022 update.